 Cash Credit Facility

-The Cash Credit is an instrument of working capital finance.
+Cash Credit is an instrument of working capital finance.
 The lender enables customers to use the specified amount.
 And pay interest only on the used amount.
 The amount cannot exceed the sanctioned amount.
 This is known as a “Credit Limit” by the bank.
 The cash credit facility is generally given for a period of 12 months.
 It has renewed at the end of the year.
-CC facility used to overcome the cash crunch faced due to a credit period of debtors.
-Drawing Power (DP) is an important concept for Cash Credit (CC) facility.
+CC facility was used to overcome the cash crunch faced due to a credit period of debtors.
+Drawing Power (DP) is an important concept for Cash Credit (CC) facilities.
 It is the limit up to which a firm or company can withdraw from the working capital limit sanction.

-Features of Cash Credit
+Features of Cash Credit Facility

 - Majorly, the borrower’s principal banker gives the CC facility.
-When the borrower uses the amount, the interest charged only then.
+When the borrower uses the amount, the interest is charged only then.
 Thus, it reduces the financing cost.

 - The credit period is 12 months, generally.
 After that, the borrower has to renew the period.